bernabasy/react-todo-list/README.md

 # 📖 React-todo-list<a name="about-project"></a>

 **React-todo-list* is atodos application user can add any todo and edit it.
+And it is an educational project which allows the user to enter, delete and edit tasks.
+It used local storage to store data.
+Moreover, to enhance user experience, tasks can be edited, deleted, and removed when completed.

 Here are some features of the page: